The summer holidays is the perfect time to enjoy everything Ipswich has to offer.

 Taste gourmet, hand-crafted ice cream all made with local ingredients

-With more than 17 different flavours to choose from, you will want more than one scoop when you stop by Ungermann Brothers ice cream parlor.
+With more than 17 different flavours to choose from, you will want more than one scoop when you stop by UB’s Milk Bar (Ungermann Brothers).
 Some of the delectable ice cream flavours include triple chocolate, lavender and honeycomb, liquorice and fennel, and my favourite, salted caramel, bacon and pecan.

 Take the kids to a mega playground and Timezone

 Eat a meal at Ipswich’s best kid-friendly restaurants and cafes

 All that adventure is sure to leave a rumble in your tummy, and thankfully there are lots of great eateries for families and foodies to enjoy.
 Check out this handy list of family friendly food options in Ipswich and for more eat and drink options see here.